marekciupak/portfolio/README.md

 Copyright (C) 2023 Marek Ciupak

-This program is free software: you can redistribute it and/or modify it under the terms of the version 3 of the GNU Affero General Public License as published by the Free Software Foundation.
+This program is free software: you can redistribute it and/or modify it under the terms of version 3 of the GNU Affero General Public License as published by the Free Software Foundation.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of